-The Company monitors the effectiveness of measures adopted for engagement with issuers and for the exercise of participation and voting rights, reviewing the Engagement Policy and Strategy at least annually.
+The Company monitors the effectiveness of the measures taken for engagement with issuers and the exercise of voting rights by reviewing the Strategy and the Engagement Policy at least annually.
 The Company provides transparent information on these documents at www.eurizoncapital.com.